gauri25bce10070/Contact_Book_Management_System/README.md

 # What this project does

--This project works like a basic phonebook.
+- This project works like a basic phonebook.

--You can store a contact’s name, phone number and email, and quickly find or remove it when needed.
+- You can store a contact’s name, phone number and email, and quickly find or remove it when needed.

--The interface is menu-based and beginner friendly.
+- The interface is menu-based and beginner friendly.

 # Features of the project

--You can add a new contact
+- You can add a new contact

--You can view all saved contact
+- You can view all saved contact

--You can search for a contact by name
+- You can search for a contact by name

--You can delete a contact
+- You can delete a contact

--It is clean and simple to use
+- It is clean and simple to use

 # Technologies Used

--Python 3
+- Python 3

--Basic Python concepts: lists, loops, functions, conditions
+- Basic Python concepts: lists, loops, functions, conditions

--No external libraries were used.
+- No external libraries were used.

 # How to Run the Project

--Install Python (if you don’t have it yet)
+- Install Python (if you don’t have it yet)
 Download from: https://www.python.org/downloads/

--Save the code into a file, for example: contact_book.py
+- Save the code into a file, for example: contact_book.py

--Open terminal/command prompt and run: python contact_book.py
+- Open terminal/command prompt and run:
+python contact_book.py

 # Instructions for testing